Fox's Book of Martyrs

 favor of the then toleration, they opened their meetings at the Bull and Mouth,

-in Aldersgate-street, where women, as well as men, were moved to speak.
-Their
+in Aldersgate-street, where women, as well as men, were moved

-zeal transported them to some extravagancies, which laid them still more open
+extravagancies, which laid them still more open to the lash of their enemies,

-to the lash of their enemies, who exercised various severities opn them throughout the next reign.
-Upon the suppression of
+who exercised various severities on them throughout the next reign.
+Upon the

-meet together under pretence of worshipping God,
+assemble or meet together under pretence of worshipping God, except it be in

-except it be in some parochial church, chapel, or in private houses, by consent
+some parochial church, chapel, or in private houses, by consent of the persons

-the king thereon, which they did in the following words:
+which they did in the following words:

 "O